How to Write a Strategic Plan

 Vision Statement

 Your organization’s vision statement is the articulation of what your organization’s future makeup will be and where the organization is headed.
 What will your organization look like in 5 to 10 years from now?
 What are your company’s goals that you seek to accomplish?
+What is your desired future state?

 It’s important that your organization’s vision always remains relevant and clear.
 We recommend a vision that is big, bold, and audacious—like “All children achieve their full potential” from Big Brothers Big Sisters of America.